miquelescalante-droid/cue/README.md

 # CUEORGBPlugin
  Custom iCUE plugin to control OpenRGB from within iCUE

+ This project was started by @expired6978.
+Credit for the hard work reverse engineering the CUESDK goes to him.
+I have since taken over the project and am maintaining it to make it work with newer versions of iCUE.
+Further, I have fixed a bug where all devices would share the same effect and have also added an auto-update check.

  * [Getting started](#getting-started)
  * [Description](#description)
  * [Files of importance](#files-of-importance)